jessenaiman/Community-Code/slides/hello-world.md

         $ git push origin main

+*If this step fails you can still proceed, you have saved your work locally*

 ## Step 5: Hello World..now with Cargo

 1. Move back to the examples directory in your terminal

-        $ cd ..

 2. Verify you are in the right folder at any point by listing the files with: